lorainelab/integrated-genome-browser/README.md

 # Build and run IGB

 1. Install Java on your computer.
 IGB requires Java 1.8.
+Note that OpenJDK lacks JavaFX, a graphics library IGB needs.
+If building on Linux, you need to install and uses Oracles JDK 1.8, which includes the JavaFX library.
 2. Install Apache mvn, required to build IGB.
 3. Clone the [team repository](https://bitbucket.org/lorainelab/integrated-genome-browser) to your desktop.
 4. Inside the local copy, check out the branch you wish to build.
 Review branch names to identify currently released version of IGB.